The Undertaker (1988 film): Production

 The film was made on location in Port Chester, New York at the former Colony Funeral Home on King Street and was produced by Double Helix Films.
 Filming for The Undertaker was completed in November 1988.
+Frank Avianca directed the film under his pseudonym Franco Steffanino.

 Release

-The film was never released to theatres or to video, and the only known copy belonged to Joe Spinell, who died not long afterward.
-The film circulated as a bootleg for years, before Code Red released an edited version of the film on DVD in October 2010.
+The film was never released theatrically or on home video, and the only known copy was reportedly in the possession of the film's editor, Lorenzo Marinelli..
+According to a post on Joe Spinell's Official Instagram account, Marinelli screened the film for Joe Spinell's friend Sal Sirchia in 1989 and permitted him to make a VHS copy.
+This copy subsequently circulated among tape traders for many years and served as the sole known means by which the film could be viewed, until October of 2010 when Code Red finally released an edited version of the film on DVD.
 The release was padded with public domain films to increase running time, was titled Death Merchant in the opening titles, and scenes were both cut and rearranged from the bootleg version.

 In 2016, Vinegar Syndrome restored and released The Undertaker in a Blu-ray/DVD combo pack limited to 3,000 copies.
 Unlike the Code Red release, the Vinegar Syndrome version does not include the public domain films edited in to pad the running time.